PDF(129.1 KB) View with Adobe Reader on a variety of devices

 Duplex mismatch on a point-to-point link is a very common configuration error.
 If you manually set the duplex mode to Full on one side of the link and leave the other side in autonegotiation mode, the link ends up in half-duplex.
 (A port with duplex mode set to Full no longer negotiates.)

 The worst-case scenario is when a bridge that sends BPDUs has the duplex mode set to half-duplex on a port, but the peer port on other end of link has the duplex mode set to full-duplex.
-In the above example, the duplex mismatch on the link between bridge A and B can easily lead to a bridging loop.
+In the previous example, the duplex mismatch on the link between bridge A and B can easily lead to a bridging loop.
 Because bridge B has configuration for full-duplex, it does not perform carrier sense before link access.
-Bridge B starts to send frames even if bridge A is already using the link.
+Bridge B starts to send frames even if bridge A already uses the link.
 This situation is a problem for A; bridge A detects a collision and runs the backoff algorithm before the bridge attempts another transmission of the frame.
 If there is enough traffic from B to A, every packet that A sends, which includes the BPDUs, undergoes deferment or collision and eventually gets dropped.
 From an STP point of view, because bridge B does not receive BPDUs from A any more, bridge B has lost the root bridge.
 This leads B to unblock the port connected to bridge C, which creates the loop.

 Whenever there is a duplex mismatch, these error messages are on the switch consoles of Catalyst switches that run CatOS and Cisco IOS Software: